turbosquid/gloon/README.md

 ## Building gloon

-`gloon` is build with [gb](https://github.com/constabulary/gb), but you can build it with vanilla go.
+`gloon` is built with [gb](https://github.com/constabulary/gb), but you can build it with vanilla go as well.
 All dependencies are vendored under `vendor/`.

 To begin, you may find it helpful to set your GOPATH to the project directory and vendor directory.
 You *must* do this to build with `go build`: